Environmental Monitor - Current Issue

 E-Mail: mithila.chakraborty@ct.gov

-What Happens Next: The Department of Energy and Environmental Protection will make a determination whether to proceed with preparation of an Environmental Impact Evaluation (EIE) or that the project does not require the preparation of an EIE under the Connecticut Environmental Policy Act (CEPA).
+The Connecticut Department of Housing (DOH) will determine whether to proceed with the preparation of an Environmental Impact Evaluation (EIE) or that the action does not require the preparation of an EIE under the Connecticut Environmental Policy Act (CEPA).
 A Post-Scoping Notice of its decision will appear in a future edition of the Environmental Monitor.

-1. Cancellation Notice for Durham Center Water System Main Extension
+Notice of Scoping for Middlebury Elementary School Water Main Extension

 Name: Eric McPhee